Eni: 2020s

 In October 2023, QatarEnergy signed LNG supply deal with Italy's Eni for 27 years.
 Affiliates of QatarEnergy and Eni signed a long-term sale and purchase agreement for up to 1 million tons per year (mtpa) of liquefied natural gas (LNG) from Qatar's North Field expansion project.
 After 10 years of force majeure, Eni, Sonatrach and BP resumed exploration in their blocks in the Ghadames Basin (A-B) and offshore Block C in August 2023, continuing their contract obligations.

 In January 2024, Eni acquired Neptune Energy for $4.9 billion.
 The list of assets includes Neptune’s involvement in the Geng North-1 gas field in Indonesia, as well as projects in Western Europe, Australia and North Africa.
 Neptune’s business in Norway was purchased directly by Vår Energi, a subsidiary of Eni.
 The assets in Germany were released before the transaction, and will remain with Neptune, managed by the shareholders as a separate group.
 In March 2024, Eni made discoveries off the Ivory Coast.
 In July 2024, new oil and gas was discovered in Block 9 of the Yopaat-1 EXP exploration well located off the shore of Mexico in the Sureste Basin.
 In July 2024, Vår Energi extended its supply deal with Eni until 2036 for up to 5bcm of natural gas.

-On 13 February 2025 Eni announced its Formula One return by supplying fuels to Renault-powered BWT Alpine F1 Team from 2025 season onwards.
+On 13 February 2025, Eni announced its Formula One return by supplying fuels to Renault-powered BWT Alpine F1 Team from 2025 season onwards.
+In April 2025, Eni announced that it would buyback $1.7 billion in shares over the course of the year even as the outlook on oil continues to worsen.
+Eni had an adjusted net profit in the first three months of 2025 of just 1.41 billion euros, which was an 11% decrease from the previous year which caused the company to revise its spending plan.
+Increases in underlying hydrocarbon production is expected to grow by 4% per year until 2028.